-Greg, his parents, and his doctors knew he needed more.
-In 2016, Greg’s psychiatrist referred him to M.W.H.
+Greg, his parents, and his doctors knew he needed a lot more physical therapy.
+In 2016, Greg’s psychiatrist referred him to MWH.
 Greg’s big goal was to live more independently.
-His other goal was also big: to get a Master's degree in chemistry.
-A team of experienced therapists at M.W.H. worked with Greg and his family to plan how to improve his cognitive and motor skills so he could achieve both these goals.
+His other goal was also big: to get a Master's degree in Chemistry.
+A team of experienced physical therapists at MWH worked with Greg and his family to plan how to improve his cognitive and motor skills so he could achieve these goals.

 Greg has made tremendous progress.
 Today, he can walk 60 feet in just over 1 minute with minimal assistance.
 His personal best is 48 seconds.
 He is also able to stand and maintain proper posture of his trunk while bearing ~95% of his weight on his legs.
 He has gained full mobility of his upper trunk and upper appendages.

 Greg is almost completely independent.
 He is able to feed, bathe, groom and dress himself and only needs minimal assistance in using the toilet and walking and he has regained full control of his bowels and bladder.